- Search The Registry

 From Atlanta, Georgia, Charles DeWitt Watts received a degree in mathematics from Morehouse College in 1939.
-He received his medical degree from Howard University College of Medicine in 1943 and completed his surgical residency in 1949 at the former Freedman's Hospital, under the tutelage of Dr. Charles Drew, who was the department head.
+He received his medical degree from Howard University College of Medicine in 1943.
+He completed his surgical residency in 1949 at the former Freedman's Hospital under Dr. Charles Drew, who was the department head.
 From 1948 to 1950, Dr. Watts served as an instructor of surgery at Howard.
 Dr. Watts and his wife Constance Merrick Watts left Howard in 1950 and moved to her hometown of Durham.

 He set up a private practice and became the director of student health at North Carolina Central University.
 He later was vice president and medical director for North Carolina Mutual Life Insurance Co.
-In 1965, Watts became chief of surgery at the city's 150-bed Lincoln Hospital, one of the few American hospitals then that granted surgical privileges to Black doctors.
+In 1965, Watts became chief of surgery at the city's 150-bed Lincoln Hospital, one of the few American hospitals that granted surgical privileges to black doctors.
 He also helped prepare the hospital's interns and residents for board certification.
 When Lincoln Hospital was slated to be closed in the 1970s, Watts led the effort to turn it into a community health center serving people regardless of their income.